Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: IUT de Nîmes

-Summary: The IUT de Nîmes aims to expand upon the initiatives of the AMER project (Propeda 2023) focused on the success of first-year students, while exploring new avenues for the effective integration of AI-based tools into student work.
-The project is structured around three key initiatives: (1) training instructors through an on-site professional development day, as well as through participation in various educational conferences, (2) monitoring AI-based tools within the context of academic work methods and, depending on the results, enhancing the shared “Becoming a Student” module dedicated to these methods, (3) addressing knowledge gaps through a pre-semester workshop.
+Abstract: The Nîmes University Institute of Technology (IUT) aims to expand upon the initiatives of the AMER project (Propeda 2023) focused on the success of first-year students, while exploring new avenues for the effective integration of AI-based tools into student work.
+The project is structured around three initiatives: (1) training instructors through an on-site professional development day, as well as through participation in various educational conferences; (2) monitoring AI-based tools in the context of academic work methods and, based on the results, enhancing the shared “Becoming a Student” module dedicated to these methods; (3) addressing knowledge gaps through a pre-semester workshop.

 Project Leader: Constance DELABY